Inclusive Search and Selection

 Position Descriptions

 Use the Position Description Toolkit to help you think through all the essential functions and additional considerations that should be included in the position description.
-Use interrelated, mission-critical terms such as: diversity, inclusion, and excellence; refer to openness, excitement about different perspectives and disciplines, valuing each colleague’s talents and passions, and committing to nuanced and creative problem-solving.

 The Americans with Disabilities Act requires employers to differentiate between the Essential and Other Functions of a position.
 A function may be considered essential for any of the following reasons: